marten/mongoid-app_settings/README.markdown

       end
     end

+# Changelog

+* 1.0 - Feature complete and stable.
+Until I need more features, that is.
+* 1.1 - Add support for Mongoid 3.
+Mongoid 2 is still supported.

 # Contributing to mongoid-app\_settings

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet